DimaStoyanov/Entity-Relationship-Diagram---Movie-Production/README.md

-# Entity-Relationship-Diagram - Movie-Production
+ <h1> # Entity-Relationship-Diagram - Movie-Production :camera: </h1>
-This is an entity relationship diagram, which describes database of movie features and creation process.
+_*This is an entity relationship diagram, which describes database of movie features and creation process.**_

 The mini-world for the movie database: